dyg81/modal-bundle/README.md

     type:     annotation
 ```

-    Hit: In a sf3.4 project created with composer the file is routing.yml in the app/config folder.
-Is you create a sf3.4 project with the symfony binary installer, or sf4.4/5.x by composer or symfony binary you should add the above lines to annotations.yaml in the config/routes folder.
+**Hint:** The processes below are automatic if you use symfony flex.

-Then enable the bundle in your AppKernel file:
+Then, enable the bundle in your AppKernel file:

 ```php
 $bundles = [